datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 a) It is concise.
 b) It is informative.
 C) It mentions who wrote the chunk of code that follows.
-d) It follows the puound key.
+d) It follows the pound key.

 {/quiz}}